woernfl/cheatsheets/docs/http-codes.md

 ## Thanks

 Thanks to the Mozilla foundation for there incredible work.
-All the info's on this page come from [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status)
+All the info's on this page come from [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) and [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status)